FlorianGrimm/Brimborium.SQLUniqueIdentifier/README.md

 The test is in testing\PerformanceTest.ps1, which generates 2 files which contains the inserts.
 I'm not sure how to really validate the performance of an SQL script.
 There are so many moving parts.
-But in my tests the performance was more than 20%.
+But in my tests the performance improvement was more than 20%.

 ## Usage